deafdudecomputers/PalWorldSaveTools/README.md

 ---

 ## Steps to Restore Your Map(Fog and icons):

+### This only applies if you do NOT want to use the "Restore Map" option.

 ### 1. Find the Old Server/World ID:
 - **Join your old server/world**.